whamcloud/Online-Help/docs/Upgrade_Guide/Installing_Updates.md

 **Note**: Updates are only supported for official releases.
 Updates from, or to, test releases are not specifically supported.

-Upgrading Integrated Manager for Lustre software and restarting the manager server will overwrite any changes previously made to the chroma-manager.conf template in `/etc/httpd/conf.d/`.
-Before upgrading your installation or restarting your manager node, make sure you backup any modifications to this file first.

 Due to a dependency in the update process in previous releases, please take note of the following update path.
 Please perform the following update in the order listed, based on your currently installed version of Integrated Manager for Lustre software.

+Upgrading Integrated Manager for Lustre software and restarting the manager server will overwrite any changes previously made to the chroma-manager.conf template.
+Depending on the version of IML that is running, this template will reside in one of two places:

+1. Apache Config Directory: `/etc/httpd/conf.d/chroma-manager.conf`
+1. Nginx Config Directory: `/etc/nginx/conf.d/chroma-manager.conf`

+Make sure to backup this configuration file before performing any upgrades or restarting the manager node.

+### IML 2.x.x Upgrades

 1. If your currently installed software version is 2.0.0.0 , update to version 2.0.1.1 first.
 Then perform the following consecutive updates in the remaining steps.

-2. If your currently installed software version is 2.0.1.1, update to version 2.2.0.2 first.
+1. If your currently installed software version is 2.0.1.1, update to version 2.2.0.2 first.
 Then perform the following consecutive updates in the remaining steps.

-3. If your currently installed software version is 2.2.0.2 or later, update directly to version {{site.version}}.
+1. If your currently installed software version is 2.2.0.2 or later, update directly to version {{site.version}}.

+### IML 3.x.x Upgrades

+1. If your currently installed software version is between 3.0.x and 3.1.0.2, update to version 3.1.1 first.
+Then perform the following consecutive updates in the remaining steps.

+1. If your currently installed software version is 3.1.1, update directly to version {{site.version}} using [these instructions.](../Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md)

 Performing a version downgrade or rollback is not supported.